1208Nata/person_detection_project/README.md

 * React faster in case of unauthorized access.
 ___
 ## Project Goals
-* Train a **custom object detection model** to recognize two categories: staff and student.
+- [x] Train a **custom object detection model** to recognize two categories: staff and student.
-* Deploy the model in real time using the Jetson Nano camera.
+- [x] Deploy the model in real time using the Jetson Nano camera.
-* Provide a step-by-step guide so others can reproduce the project.
+- [x] Provide a step-by-step guide so others can reproduce the project.
 ___
-## Technologies Used
+## 🛠️Technologies Used
 * **NVIDIA Jetson Nano**
 * **Python**
 * **Jetson-Inference** library
 * **SSD-Mobilenet** architecture
 * **ONNX** for model export
 ___
-## Dataset Creation
+## 📂Dataset Creation
 1. Navigate to the dataset directory:
 ```
 cd jetson-inference/python/training/detection/ssd/data